minernchan/NUScheduler-doc/README.md

 # User Stories
+## Essentials
+- Freshmen/ Junior Students

-1. As a user, I want to be able to find schedules that are relevant to me, so I won't have to spend too much time searching.
+    1. As a user, I want to be able to **quickly find schedules** that are relevant to me, so I won't have to spend too much time searching.

-2. As a user, I want to be able to know how helpful certain schedules are to others, so I can look out for them first.
+    2. As a user, I want to be able to **know which schedules have been helpful to other students** like myself, so I can look out for them first.

-3. As a user, I want to be able to provide feedback, so others can know how helpful a particular schedule has been to me.
+    3. As a user, I want to be able to **provide feedback**, so others can know how helpful a particular schedule has been to me.

-4. As a user, I want to be able to contact the users who shared their schedules, so I can ask more in-depth questions and find out more information.
+    4. As a user, I want to be able to **contact the users who shared their schedules**, so I can ask more in-depth questions and find out more information.

+ - Senior Students

-5. As a user, I want to be able to share my schedules, so others can learn from my personal experience.
+    5. As a user, I want to be able to **share my schedules**, so others can learn from my personal experience.

-6. As a user, I want to be able to respond to any comments or questions on my shared schedules, so I can provide more useful information to help others.
+    6. As a user, I want to be able to **respond to any comments or questions on my shared schedules**, so I can provide more useful information to help others.

+- Admin

-7. As an administrator, I want to ensure that only authenticated users on the website can share their schedules, so that the information shared on the website will be reliable.
+    7. As an administrator, I want to ensure that **only authenticated users on the website can share their schedules**, so that the information shared on the website will be reliable.

-8. As an administrator, I want to ensure that only authenticated users can message other users or comment on shared schedules, so that users who share their schedules will not be spammed or harassed.
+    8. As an administrator, I want to ensure that **only authenticated users can message other users or comment on shared schedules**, so that users who share their schedules will not be spammed or harassed.

+## Luxury
+    1. As an administrator, I want to be able to **manage the shared schedules and archive schedules that contain outdated modules**, so that the information on the web application stays relevant.
+(Priority 2)

 # Project Timeline

 ### **Milestone 1**
 **Deliverables**